centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 For instance, if you need to analyze the storage space allocated and used by DBMS or an application type, you may need to create several service categories.
-Instead of using only one service category named "Storage" or "Disk" you could create these service categories:
+Instead of using only one service category named "Storage" or "Disk", you could create these service categories:

 -   "Operating system"
 -   "Oracle"
 -   "SQL Server"

-Here is an exemple of statistics that you can obtain using these service
+Here is an example of statistics that you can obtain using these service
 categories:

 ![image](../assets/reporting/installation/storage_example.png)